 If you work with projects, you can give clients or other parties external access to your projects.
 This will allow them to follow-up on progress you made.

-Go to the ‘Customer’ box in the bottom.
+Go to the ‘Customer’ box on the bottom of the page.

 Add the contact you want to share the info with by clicking the plus sign.